InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/extended-content-ids.md

 1. The publisher includes a content ID (and the source of that ID) in its request to the exchange for ad fill.
 This will be a content ID previously assigned by the metadata aggregator.
 2. The exchange includes this in the bid request to the DSP.
 3. The DSP queries its contextual vendor with this.
-4. The contextual vendor requests the metadata from the metadata aggregator.
+4. The contextual vendor requests the metadata from the content data platform.
-5. The aggregator returns it.
+5. The content data platform returns it.
 6. The contextual vendor returns classifications to the DSP.
 These classifications are as agreed upon between the contextual vendor and DSP, and are based on transforming or classifying information from the metadata in some way.
 For example, the vendor could perform topic classification on a synopsis, or perform video/audio recognition on a content URL.

 In practice, one or more layers of caching may be involved in steps 3-6 due to the real-time constraint of RTB.